FAIRplus/the-fair-cookbook/docs/content/recipes/help/how-to-create-recipe-with-hackmd.md

 ## Main Objectives

->**This document aims to guide you through the process devised by FAIRplus to create content and augment the [the FAIR cookbok](https://fairplus.github.io/the-fair-cookbook/intro).
+>**This document aims to guide users through the process of getting set up to contribute content to the [the FAIR cookbok](https://fairplus.github.io/the-fair-cookbook/intro) using HackMD.io online editor.
-The document contains a checklist taking you point by point through the process The document contains a graphical overview of the key steps.**
+The document contains a checklist taking you point by point through the installation process and through the 2 main ways of using HackMD.**